DatabaseTirzepatide

 EDITORIAL ASSESSMENT

-The OSA approval is historically significant -- the first pharmacotherapy ever approved for a condition estimated to affect 30+ million Americans, most of whom are either undiagnosed, non-adherent to CPAP, or actively seeking alternatives to continuous airway pressure therapy.
-The magnitude of AHI reduction (approximately 25-29 events/hour) substantially exceeds the FDA's threshold for meaningful benefit.
-The mechanistic driver is weight loss, which has the important clinical implication that this benefit, like weight loss itself, requires continuous tirzepatide therapy to maintain.
+The OSA approval is historically significant: the first pharmacotherapy ever approved for a condition estimated to affect 30 million or more Americans, most of whom are either undiagnosed, non-adherent to CPAP, or seeking alternatives to continuous airway pressure therapy.
+The magnitude of AHI reduction (approximately 25 to 29 events/hour) substantially exceeds the FDA threshold for meaningful benefit.
+The mechanistic driver is weight loss, which has the clinical implication that this benefit requires continuous tirzepatide therapy to maintain, analogous to the weight loss benefit itself.

 UC3